puppetlabs/puppet-docs/source/puppet/5.5/configuration.md

 ### serial

 Where the serial number for certificates is stored.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/serial